Common wisdom dictates that only men have an Adam’s apple. This, however, is quite clearly incorrect.

 Prominent Female Adam’s Apples

 Some adult females do have a prominent Adam’s apple.
-This may be due to a number of reasons, including unnaturally high levels of testosterone, frequent sword swallowing or the regular deep-throating of male penises (penii).
+This may be due to a number of reasons, including unnaturally high levels of testosterone or frequent sword swallowing.